 Campaign for Fairer Funding – F40

 SALIX provides interest free loans for Maintained schools including Special Schools, applications can be made throughout the year for energy efficiency projects which meet the relevant criteria.
-SALIX also provides Energy Efficiency Fund (SEEF) loans to Academies, although it is not currently possible for Academies to apply they can register interest in SEEF by contacting email@example.com to be added to the mailing list.
+SALIX also provides Energy Efficiency Fund (SEEF) loans to Academies, the 2020-2021 application window closes on 11th January 2021 for the current year’s applications.
+If you miss the deadline it is possible to register your interest in SEEF by contacting firstname.lastname@example.org to be added to the mailing list.

 RECRUITMENT, TRAINING AND SUPPORT

 Oxfordshire County Council (OCC) Training for Governors and clerks can be seen and booked through OCC’s Partners in Learning website by scrolling down the page to select Governor Services and then the target audience of Governor or clerk as appropriate.